Generic selectors

 • Be recommended for the class by their current teacher for that subject

-• Commit to class for entire year.
+• Commit to class for the entire year.

 • Have a steady history of strong attendance without being tardy.